Nutty Granola

 Instructions

-• Get a large mixing bowl and add all the above ingredients and mix until combined.
-Spread the granola on the pan
+• Get a large mixing bowl and add all the above ingredients.
+Mix until combined.
+Spread the granola on the pan in an even layer.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!